-MICROSCOPIC DESCRIPTION: Paraffin sections show extensive replacement of white matter by a densely hypercellular glial tumour.
+MICROSCOPIC DESCRIPTION: Paraffin sections show extensive replacement of white matter by a densely hypercellular glial tumor.
 This is composed predominantly of fibrillary and gemistocytic astrocytes which show moderate nuclear and cellular pleomorphism.
 In addition, there is a minor oligodendroglial component.
 Frequent mitotic figures are identified.
 There is prominent microvascular proliferation with multilayering of atypical cell around vascular lumens.
 Several areas of palisaded necrosis are also noted.
 These incorporate thin-walled necrotic and thrombosed blood vessels.
-Tumour extensively involves cerebral cortex and there is prominent peri-neuronal, perivascular and sub-pial secondary structuring.
+Tumor extensively involves cerebral cortex and there is prominent peri-neuronal, perivascular and sub-pial secondary structuring.
 The features are of glioblastoma multiforme with a minor oligodendroglioma component (WHO Grade IV).

-- NogoA positive in tumour oligodendrocytes
+- NogoA positive in tumor oligodendrocytes

 - Nestin positive (high)